simeononsecurity/simeononsecurity.ch/content/articles/enhance-cybersecurity-reduce-attack-surface-group-policy/index.en.md

 ---
 **Reducing Attack Surface with Windows Group Policy Settings: An Overview of Security Configurations**

-In today's digital landscape, **cybersecurity** is of paramount importance.
+Today **cybersecurity** is of paramount importance.
 With the increasing number of **cyber threats**, organizations must take **proactive measures** to protect their systems and data.
 One effective approach to enhance security is to **reduce the attack surface** - the potential points of vulnerability that an attacker can exploit. **Windows Group Policy settings** provide organizations with powerful tools to achieve this goal.
 This article will provide an **overview of security configurations** using Windows Group Policy settings and explore the various techniques to **reduce the attack surface**.

 ## Understanding the Concept of Attack Surface